 Lazing on the Resort

 We didn’t leave the villa much.
 During occasions which we do; we capture posed pics at the fancier facilities on the beach front area of the resort.
 We then quickly scamper back to privacy.

 Surrounding Local Life

 As always I am intrigued to find local life.
 To find it you don’t have to go far.
 A misconception with resorts is that you fail to see the ‘real’ side of island life.
-People expecting you to be holed away from locals.
+People expect you to be holed away from locals.
 I actually find this to be the opposite.
 Staying in notorious tourist spots (e.g. Patong) you are less likely to see authentic local life.
-At Sala Phuket we are in the North of the island far from touristic and traveller trails.
+At Sala Phuket, we are in the North of the island far from touristic and traveller trails.
 You can almost say off the beaten track.
 Leaving the resort’s boundaries you are immediately surrounded by authentic local life.
 A short walk past fruit stalls and a friendly game of Sepak Takraw we find seafood restaurants.
 Eating again.
-Unfortunately the food is blanded for tourist tastes.
+Unfortunately, the food is blanded for tourist tastes.
 Overly sweet and skimping on chilli heat.
 An annoyance we find a lot when eating in the South.